-12.30 For full comment on Qualification see ISPE Baseline Guide on "Qualification and Commissioning". • Design qualification is documented evidence that : user requirements document has been established by production and tech- nical/maintenance services. technical propositions made by engineering department have been approved by concerned units as production, technical/maintenance services, quality control, quality assurance units in terms of equipment design and automatic

-operation design.
-A multidisciplinary team composes an equipment risk assessment Documented evidence should consist in formal approval of:
+12.30 For full comment on Qualification see ISPE Baseline Guide on " Commissioning and Qualification". • Design Qualification is documented evidence that: User Requirements document has been established by production, engineering and/or technical/maintenance services.
+Technical propositions made by engineering department have been approved by concerned units as production, technical/maintenance services, quality control, quality assurance units in terms of equipment design and automatic operation design.
+A multidisciplinary team composes an equipment risk assessment - Documented evidence can consist in formal approval of: Meeting minutes Encility layouts Facility layouts PID • Supplier detailed layout • Design Qualification should apply to (in terms of equipment and/or automatic operation): - new process new step in actual process modification of an equipment in a process • Installation Qualification: the output of the IQ exercise should be a PI&D as built • Operational Qualification can be performed in 2 phases OQ part 1: element by element OQ part 2: as a whole installation (example water/solvent batch) • Performance Qualification can be considered at the OQ part 2 or as part of the Process Validation.

-meeting minutes

-facility layouts

-• PID

-Supplier detailed layout

-• Design qualification should apply to (in terms of equipment and/or automatic operation) :

-new process new step in actual process

-• modification of an equipment in a process

-• IQ: the output of the IQ exercise should be a PI&D as built

-• Operational qualification can be performed in 2 phases

-OQ part 1: element by element

-OQ part 2: as a whole installation (example water/solvent batch)

-• PQ can be considered at the OQ part 2 or as part of the Process Validation.